Absence from the Course

 Genuine health or welfare requests are given the highest priority, as you would expect.

-We do consider sports-related requests, such as training for a Blues Team, but these are given a lower priority.
+We do consider sports-related requests, but these are given a lower priority.
 In Year 6 particularly, the demands of the course are such that recreational activities cannot usually be a priority.

 We consider this system to be fair and workable.
 Unfortunately, because the number of requests generally exceeds what is logistically possible, we are usually unable to accommodate everyone, particularly those with lower priority requests.